rymuelle/MuAlPhysicsValidation/README.md

 1b.
 Use **createJobs_newGT.py** to create a new python script.

 1c.
-Check the output location in L21 in other options in L26-L29.
+Check the output location in L21 and other options in L26-L29.

 1d.
 Use **refit_newGT_cfg.py** to create a new python configuration file.